Santiago Homenchenko

-Santiago Damián Homenchenko Bianchi (born 30 August 2003) is a Uruguayan professional footballer who plays as a midfielder or centre-back for Liga MX club Querétaro, on loan from Pachuca.
+Santiago Damián Homenchenko Bianchi (born 30 August 2003) is a Uruguayan professional footballer who plays as a midfielder or centre-back for Liga MX club Querétaro.

 Early life

 Homenchenko was born on 30 August 2003 in Mercedes, the capital of Soriano Department.
 Homenchenko grew up in a working-class family of paternal Ukrainian and maternal Italian descent.
 The youngest of ten siblings, Homenchenko promised his mother, who was diagnosed with cancer when he was six-years-old, that he would become a professional footballer.
 In an interview describing his upbringing, Homenchenko said, "We spent nights without eating, relying on milk with rice or sweet cornstarch, but those things give you personality. [...]
 When I left Danubio at 15, I had to work, because my mother had no money.
 We were poor, but we weren't sad.
 I worked to buy my clothes, but we just had what we needed.
 That confronts you with reality."